WalkerPoston/WalkerPoston.github.io/project1.md

 python setup.py
 ```

-If the programming language does not require compilation, the update the heading to be “How to run the program.”
-If your application is deployed on a remote service, including instructions on how to deploy it.
+If the programming language does not require compilation, update the heading to “How to run the program.”
+If your application is deployed on a remote service, include instructions on how to deploy it.

 ## UI Design